Quick Start¶

 Learn the Concepts

-Read Concepts to understand why we use adapters and manifests.
+Read Concepts to understand the schema-2 model and workflow.

 Use the Python API